Design Thinking Facilitation

 • Implementation

-Why equity-centered design thinking?
+Why design thinking?

-• It’s an endlessly useful methodology—from launching initiatives to writing marketing copy, you will continue to use this process beyond our time together
+• It’s an endlessly useful methodology—from launching initiatives to writing marketing copy, you will continue to use this process beyond our time together.

 great for: